wkoszek/sensorama/README.md

 # Introduction

-Sensors come in a wide variety of types, but the most popular are accelerometer, temperature, gravity, gyroscope and proximity sensors.
+Sensors come in a wide variety of types, but the most popular are GPS, accelerometer, temperature, gravity, gyroscope and proximity sensors.
 All these sensors act as a smart A/D converters, in which MEMS chip translates analog singals from the environment to something modern processors can